ssdong/Magic-Tower/README.md

 Magic-Tower
 ===========

-This is a 2D RPG game implemented from scratch by using purely C++ and the SDL library(Simple DirectMedia Layer).
+This is a 2D RPG game implemented from scratch using C++ and the SDL library(Simple DirectMedia Layer).

 ## More information